AlteredFancy/Gmod-Disguise-System/README.md

 # Configuration
-Dont forget to edit the configuration files for your own use!
+Do not forget to edit the configuration files for your own use!

 Client-side configuration : lua/disguise_system/sh_config.lua

-Don't forget that this addon requires another addon's textures : https://steamcommunity.com/workshop/filedetails/?id=923586734
+This addon requires another addon's textures : https://steamcommunity.com/workshop/filedetails/?id=923586734